Yokosuka E14Y: Operational history

-A total of 126 E14Ys were produced.

 Surviving aircraft

 Aviation History magazine reported in the November 2008 issue that divers had found airplane parts in the Akibasan Maru wreck, a Japanese cargo ship sunk in the Kwajalein Atoll on 20 January 1944 and rediscovered in 1965.
-The parts (including wings and floats) were finally identified (April 2008) as belonging to two E14Y1 "Glen" floatplanes, through the use of photographs from the wreck and comparisons with original technical drawings and a captured technical manual.
+The parts (including wings and floats) were finally identified (April 2008) as belonging to a pair of E14Y1 floatplanes, through the use of photographs from the wreck and comparisons with original technical drawings and a captured technical manual.